FREQUENTLY ASKED QUESTIONS (FAQ’s)

 Which Class should I take first?

-If you wish to become an RCFE Administrator or a licensed owner/administrator, you must complete an Initial Certification class from an approved California Department of Social Services (DSS) vendor.
-All 40 hours of the Initial Certification class must be taught live (no online class hours allowed).
+If you wish to become an RCFE Administrator or a licensed owner/administrator, you must complete the Initial RCFE Administrator Certification class from an approved California Department of Social Services (DSS) vendor.
+The State requires 60 Live hours while the remaining 20 can be live or online.
+Our class is 60 Live hours and 20 Online.

-Our Initial RCFE certification class is the right training class for you if you wish to become a certified administrator in a Residential Care Facility for the Elderly.
+Our Initial RCFE Administrator Certification class is the right training class for you if you wish to become a certified administrator in a Residential Care Facility for the Elderly.
 Our Initial RCFE Administrator class is designed and developed based on the Core of Knowledge principles defined by the state.
-You can find more information by clicking on the Initial RCFE Certification link on the left.
+You can find more information by clicking here.

 If you are already a Certified Administrator licensed in California and you wish to renew your certification, then you should attend one of our RCFE or ARF Renewal classes.
 These are more fully explained below.

-Which Class should I take to renew/recertify my Certified Administrator license?
+Which Class should I take to renew/recertify my Administrator certification?

 Once certified, you are required to complete 40 hours of continuing education from an approved vendor every 2 years.
 Only 20 of the 40 hours can be online classes.
 The class content must relate to the Core of Knowledge principles to be valid for renewal purposes.
 Also, 8 of the 40 hours must include dementia training.
 Click here for live class continuing education.
 Click here for online renewal classes.